-Certificates are valid for three years from the date of issue.
-Once an operator's certificate has expired, they are no longer certified.
+Certificates are valid for three years from the date issued.
+Once a certificate has expired, the operator is no longer certified.
 A certificate may be restored, through renewal, for up to two years after the expiration date.
-A certificate is automatically revoked after two years if it is not renewed.
-Subsequently, if the person desires to be re-certified they are treated as a new applicant for certification and must sequentially re-test.
+A certificate is automatically revoked after two years if not renewed.

+Subsequently, if the person desires to be recertified, they are treated as a new applicant for certification and must re-test starting at the lowest level and sequentially take tests until they reach the desired level.